-Nevada is the 32nd most populous and the 7th most extensive of the United States.
+Nevada is the 32nd most populous and the 7th most extensive of the 50 states of the United States.
 It lies in the western region of the United States.
 The state attained statehood on October 31, 1864, becoming the 36th state to join the union.
-It has four (5) bordering states including Idaho, Oregon, Utah, Arizona, California.
-See the full list of states and their borders here.
-Nevada (nicknamed: The “Silver State”, The “Battle Born State” and The “Sagebrush State”) has 16 counties.
+Nevada shares its border with Idaho, Oregon, Utah, Arizona, California.
+See the full list of the 50 states and their borders here.
+Nevada (nicknamed: the “Silver State”, the “Battle Born State” and the “Sagebrush State”) has 16 counties.
 The state’s capital is Carson City.
+The postal abbreviation for Nevada is NV.
 With these facts about Nevada, let us learn more about its history, geography, people, economy and more.

 Nevada on the map

 5. There’s no corporate or individual tax in Nevada.